urielbitton/amplify-commerce/README.md

 - send email of invoice to customers when they checkout after successful payment
 - send email to admin everytime: an order is made, user is created, order delayed, etc.
 - implement languages features (copy waltr system)
-- implement firebase admin sdk (to manage users)
+- implement firebase admin sdk (to manage users: firebase.google.com/docs/auth/admin/manage-users)
 - implement password reset pages + features for clients
 - paginate all long collections to limit firebase fetches
 - change colorConverter + sizeConverter switches for a function that will convert the size's value to its name
 - implement full searching accross admin (especially settings)
+- make entire site + admin responsive
+- detect with LS if user has used site before, if yes make profile icon redirect to login page, else redirect to create account page
 ***- Go back and trace entire app to make sure to add all missing features (like searches, sorts, etc)

 V2 Features to add